APRashedAhmed/combinatorial-generalization/README.md

 ### Generating Datasets

-The main way to use the package is through the high level data generation functions in [`make_datasets.py`](combinatorial_generalization/make_datasets.py).
+The main way to use the package is through the high-level data generation functions in [`make_datasets.py`](combinatorial_generalization/make_datasets.py).

 1. `generate_combigen_x_y_dataset` - Generates sample (X) and label (y) pairs